xAct-contrib/xIST/README.md

 # xIST

-**Contents and copyright**: This repository contains the following two packages:
+**Contents and copyright**: This repository contains the following two packages: 1) xIST (linear Scalar Tensor) - a package implementing general scalar-tensor theories and tools for their investigation.
+2) GDE (General Dark Energy) - a Mathematica notebook building on xIST to investigate these theories.
+Versions and release dates are:

-xIST (linear Scalar Tensor), version 0.7.3, {2016, 3, 29} - a package implementing general scalar-tensor theories and tools for their investigation.
+xIST (linear Scalar Tensor), version 0.7.3, {2016, 3, 29}

-GDE (General Dark Energy), version 0.8.0, {2016, 3, 29} - a Mathematica notebook building on xIST to investigate these theories.
+GDE (General Dark Energy), version 0.8.0, {2016, 3, 29}

 CopyRight (C) 2016, Johannes Noller, under the General Public License.